Sparse grid quadrature on products of spheres: Numerical results

+Judging from the slopes of the curves in Figure~\ref{HL-figure-0-5-HL-vs-WW}, the rates of convergence of both algorithms appear consistent with that of the bound, but the asymptotic rate is not achieved by either algorithm or by the bound itself, for the number of quadrature points displayed in the plot.

 For $\gamma_{d,k}=0.1^k$, Figure~\ref{HL-figure-0-1-1-2-4-8-16} shows how the convergence rate of the error of the \textsc{da} quadrature rules varies with dimension~$d$, for $d=1$\,, $2$, $4$, $8$, and~$16$.
-The curve for $d=1$ appears consistent with the asymptotic error rate $\epsilon=\mathcal O(N^{-3/2})$.
+The curve for $d=1$ appears consistent with the asymptotic error rate $\varepsilon=\mathcal O(N^{-3/2})$.
 The cases $d=8$ and $d=16$ are almost indistinguishable on this Figure.
 This is an example of the convergence in dimension.

 Figure~\ref{HL-figure-0-9-1-2-4-8-16} shows the equivalent results for the \textsc{da} quadrature rules for $\gamma_{d,k}=0.9^k$.
-The curve for $d=1$ again appears consistent with the asymptotic error rate $\epsilon=\mathcal O(N^{-3/2})$, but as $d$~increases to~$16$, the initial rate of convergence to zero of the error becomes much slower than that for $\gamma_{d,k}=0.1^k$.
-This behaviour is expected, given the \textsc{ww} bound.
+The curve for $d=1$ again appears consistent with the asymptotic error rate $\varepsilon=\mathcal O(N^{-3/2})$, but as $d$~increases to~$16$, the initial rate of convergence to zero of the error becomes much slower than that for $\gamma_{d,k}=0.1^k$.
+For example, for $d=8,$ more than $1000$ quadrature points are needed to reduce the quadrature error from 1 to 0.1, and for $d=16,$ more than $100\,000$ quadrature points are needed.
+A similar phenomenon is observed for sparse grid quadrature with \textsc{rkhs} on the torus \cite{HegL11}. \begin{appendices}